qdb-io/qdb-server/README.md

 Running From Source
 -------------------

-Use `gradle run` to run a non-clustered instance.
+Use `gradle run` to start the server.

-Use `gradle run -Pinstance=1` to run a clustered instance (use 2 and 3 for the other nodes in the cluster).
+Use `gradle run-debug` to start the server in debug mode.

 Running Tests